Approximations on certain domains of $\mathbb{C}^{n}$: Introduction

 where $f:\mathbb{C}^{n-1} \to \mathbb{C}$ is any holomorphic mapping.
 The inverse of the above mapping is obtained by replacing $f$ with $-f$ in \eqref{eq-shear} and \eqref{eq-overshear}.
-The mappings of forms \eqref{eq-shear} and their $Sl(n,\mathbb{C})$ conjugates are called {\em shears or additive shears}, and the mappings \eqref{eq-overshear} and their $Gl(n, \mathbb{C})$ conjugates are called {\em overshears or multiplicative shears}.
+The mappings of forms \eqref{eq-shear} and their $SL(n,\mathbb{C})$ conjugates are called {\em shears or additive shears}, and the mappings \eqref{eq-overshear} and their $GL(n, \mathbb{C})$ conjugates are called {\em overshears or multiplicative shears}.
 The subgroup generated by elements of overshears and shears is denoted by $S(n)$, $S_{1}(n)$, respectively.
-The set of all volume preserving automorphisms of $\cn $ is denoted by $Aut_{1}(\cn)$ and is defined by $Aut_{1}(\cn):=\{F\in \text{Aut}(\cn): \text{det}(DF(z)) \equiv 1\}$.
-Our next result is about approximating biholomorphic maps on some spirallike domains by compositions of shears and overshears, special members of the $\text{Aut}(\cn)$.
+The set of all volume preserving automorphisms of $\cn $ is denoted by $\text{Aut}_{1}(\cn)$ and is defined by $\text{Aut}_{1}(\cn):=\{F\in \text{Aut}(\cn): \text{det}(DF(z)) \equiv 1\}$.
+Our next result is about approximating biholomorphic maps on certain domains in $\cn$ which are invariant under the positive time flow of certain holomorphic vector field by compositions of shears and overshears, special members of the $\text{Aut}(\cn)$.
 Before starting our main result let us survey a few things from the existing literature.
-The study of $Aut(\cn)$ was initiated by Rosay and Rudin \cite{RosayRudin}.
-Questions about the density of the compositions of shears in the class of all volume preserving automorphisms of $\cn$ and the density of compositions of overshears in $Aut(\cn)$ were asked in \cite{RosayRudin}, which were answered positively by Anders\'{e}n \cite{Andersen} and by Anders\'{e}n and Lempert \cite{AndersenLemp} respectively, giving birth of the now-famous Anders\'{e}n-Lempert theory \cites{Andersen, AndersenLemp} (see \cite{Forstbook} for more details).
+The study of Aut$(\cn)$ was initiated by Rosay and Rudin \cite{RosayRudin}.
+Questions about the density of the compositions of shears in the class of all volume preserving automorphisms of $\cn$ and the density of compositions of overshears in Aut$(\cn)$ were asked in \cite{RosayRudin}, which were answered positively by Anders\'{e}n \cite{Andersen} and by Anders\'{e}n and Lempert \cite{AndersenLemp} respectively, giving birth of the now-famous Anders\'{e}n-Lempert theory \cites{Andersen, AndersenLemp} (see \cite{Forstbook} for more details).
 It is a natural question to ask for characterization of the domains $\Omega\subset\cn$ for which any biholomorphism from $\Om$ into $\cn$ can be approximated uniformly on compacts of $\Om$ by automorphisms of $\cplx^n$, i.e. in view of Anders\'{e}n-Lempert theory by composition of Overshears.
 Anders\'{e}n and Lempert \cite{AndersenLemp} considered this question and proved:

 \begin{result}\cite[Theorem 2.1]{AndersenLemp} Let $\Om$ be a starshaped domain $\cplx^n$ and $\Phi:\Om\to\cn$ be a biholomorphic map such that $\Phi(\Om)$ is Runge.
 Then $\Phi$ can be approximated uniformly on compact subsets by compositions of overshears.
 If $\det D\Phi\equiv 1$, then $\Phi$ can be approximated uniformly on compact subsets by the composition of shears. \end{result}